-- Based on integration of Ada with other languages - Standard support for COBOL and Fortran - GNAT specific backends for Java and .NET - Based on C integration for C++, Rust, Python... - C-Based Integration - Same as for integrating with C code on both sides - Use same external name (no mangling) - Thin binding and thick binding - Thin binding matches closely constructs at C level - Thick binding matches SPARK semantics - It is common to have both - Thin binding may be auto-generated (e.g. using gcc -fdump-ada-spec) - Thick binding defines wrappers around thin binding - lacksquare Function with side-effects in thin binding ightarrow procedure in thick binding
+- Based on integration of Ada with other languages

+- Standard support for COBOL and Fortran

+- GNAT specific backends for Java and .NET

+- Based on C integration for C++, Rust, Python...

+- C-Based Integration

+- Same as for integrating with C code on both sides

+- Use same external name (no mangling)

+- Thin binding and thick binding

+- Thin binding matches closely constructs at C level

+- Thick binding matches SPARK semantics

+- It is common to have both

+- Thin binding may be auto-generated (e.g. using gcc -fdump-ada-spec)

+- Thick binding defines wrappers around thin binding

-Integrating With Main Procedure not in Ada
+Integrating with Main Procedure Not in Ada

-- GNAT compiler generates startup and closing code - Procedure adainit calls elaboration code - Procedure adafinal calls finalization code - These are generated in the file generated by GNATBIND - When using a main procedure not in Ada - Main procedure should declare adainit and adafinal extern void adainit (void); extern void adafinal (void); - Main procedure should call adainit and adafinal - When generating a stand-alone library - Specify interface units with Library_Interface in project file - GNAT then generates library initialization code - This code is executed at library loading (depends on platform support)
+- GNAT compiler generates startup and closing code - Procedure adainit calls elaboration code - Procedure adafinal calls finalization code - These are generated in the file generated by GNATBIND - When using a main procedure not in Ada - Main procedure should declare adainit and adafinal extern void adainit (void); extern void adafinal (void); - Main procedure should call adainit and adafinal - When generating a stand-alone library - Specify interface units with Library\Interface in project file - GNAT then generates library initialization code - This code is executed at library loading (depends on platform support)

-Modelling an API
+Modeling an API

-- API may be modelled in SPARK - Implementation may be in Ada, C, Rust... - Implementation may be in the Operating System - Relevant global data should be modelled - As abstract states when not accessed concurrently - As external states when accessed concurrently - API subprogram contracts model actual behavior - Data dependencies must reflect effects on global data - Functional contracts can model underlying automatons - Possibly defining ghost query functions, e.g. Is_Open for a file - Ghost function may be marked Import when not implementable
+- API may be modelled in SPARK - Implementation may be in Ada, C, Rust... - Implementation may be in the Operating System - Relevant global data should be modelled - As abstract states when not accessed concurrently - As external states when accessed concurrently - API subprogram contracts model actual behavior - Data dependencies must reflect effects on global data - Functional contracts can model underlying automatons - Possibly defining ghost query functions, e.g. Is\Open for a file - Ghost function may be marked Import when not implementable

-Modelling an API - Example
+Modeling an API - Example

 - Standard unit Ada.
-Text_IO is modelled in SPARK
+Text\IO is modelled in SPARK

 - Subprograms can be called in SPARK code

 - File system is not precisely modelled

 '''

 package Ada.
-Text_IO with
+Text IO with

 SPARK Mode,

-Abstract State => File System,
+Abstract State => File System.

 Initializes => File System.

 is

-type File Type is limited private with
+type File_Type is limited private with

 Default Initial Condition => (not Is Open (File Type));

-procedure Create (File : in out File_Type; ...)
+procedure Create (File : in out File Type; ...)

 with

 Pre => not Is Open (File),

 Post => Is Open (File) and then ...

-Global => (In_Out => File_System),
+Global => (In Out => File System).

-Annotate => (GNATprove, Might Not Return);
+Exceptional Cases =>

+(Name Error | Use Error => Standard.True);

 function Is Open (File : File Type) return Boolean with

-Global => null.
+Global => null;

-Annotate => (GNATprove, Always Return);

 '''

-Modelling an API to Manage a Resource
+Modeling an API to Manage a Resource

 - Managing a resource may require

 - Preventing aliasing of the resource

-- e.g. with limited type as in Ada.Text_IO.File_Type
+- e.g. with limited type as in Ada.Text\IO.File\Type

 - Requiring release of the resource

 - e.g. free memory, close file or socket, ...

 - GNATPROVE can force ownership on a type

 - With Annotate => (GNATprove, Ownership)

 - On a private type

-- When private part of package has SPARK_Mode with value Off
+- When private part of package has SPARK\Mode with value Off

 - Assignment transfers ownership of object

 - Similar to treatment of pointers in SPARK

 - GNATPROVE checks absence of aliasing

-- Possibility to specify a reclamation function or predicate
+- Possibility to specify a reclamation function, predicate, or value

 - GNATPROVE checks absence of resource leaks

-Modelling an API to Manage a Resource - Example
+Modeling an API to Manage a Resource - Example

 '''

 package Text IO with

 SPARK Mode,

-Annotate => (GNATprove, Always Return)
+Always Terminates

 is

-type File_Descriptor is limited private with
+type File Descriptor is limited private with

 Default_Initial_Condition => not Is_Open (File_Descriptor),

 Annotate => (GNATprove, Ownership, "Needs Reclamation"):

 function Is Open (F : File Descriptor) return Boolean with

 Global => null,

 Annotate => (GNATprove, Ownership, "Needs Reclamation");

 function Open (N : String) return File Descriptor with

 Global => null.

 Post => Is Open (Open'Result):

 procedure Close (F : in out File_Descriptor) with

 Global => null,

 Post => not Is Open (F);

 private

 pragma SPARK Mode (Off);

 type Text:

 type File_Descriptor is access all Text;

 end Text_IO;

 '''